Stroke-Path Animation Explained

 Now drag the starting point up and the endpoint down, and snap it to the arrow.
 Adjust the position for the starting point to be centered and perfectly vertical.
 Alright, let's check the animation again.
 Now I have the result that I'm looking for.

 I want the left and right lines of the arrow to animate the same way.
 And I want them to start from fourth tenths of a second right before the top line completes itself.
 So I'm going to select the left line of the arrow and add Stroke dashes and Stroke offset.
-Go to the Stroke properties and set the length as Offset, and also copy it into the Dashes input:
+Go to the Stroke properties, set the length as Offset, and also copy it into the Dashes input:

 We're almost done.
 We only have to animate the last element, the circle.
 So select the circle, add the path animators, and repeat the processes, as usual, to get the self-drawing animation.
 Set the length for Offset and Dashes, and let's sync the duration with the end of previous animations 0.9 seconds: